Chair & CEO

 Objective: Provide an exceptional passenger experience at our Airport.

-The St. John’s International Airport Authority is dedicated to providing a positive experience for all guests at our Airport.
-We take pride in our role as the premier transportation gateway to and from Newfoundland and Labrador, and understand the lasting effect of a positive first and last impression.
-We therefore continue to seek ways to make improvements and enhancements to the level of service offered at our Airport.
+We take pride in our role as the premier transportation gateway to and from Newfoundland and Labrador, and we understand the lasting effect of a positive first and last impression.
+We’re committed to providing a positive experience for all visitors at our Airport and continue to seek ways to make improvements and enhancements, both big and small, to the level of service offered.

 Business Plan Summary